 If you’re like me, you’ve got a chisel or two that you’ve abused.
 I now make a conscious effort not to chip and dull my chisels but my past haunts these tools.
 A while back, I learned the skill of sharpening chisels with sandpaper.
 This easy task takes just a few minutes and will put a huge smile on your face when you use your razor sharp chisel.

 How do you cope with the power going out?
-While rearing two young boys with life threatening allergies, the smallest things can become big problems.
+While rearing two young boys with life-threatening allergies, the smallest things can become big problems.
 Let’s take losing power due to a summer thunderstorm for example.
-Here’s a quick story about my oldest son (let’s call him Buddy) and how our DIY home battery backup system kept him safe.
-He’s two-years-old, […]
+Here’s a quick story about my oldest son (let’s call him Buddy) and how our DIY home battery backup system […]

 This is a big step for most people.
 In fact, I would be willing to bet that coming up with the first blog post is one of the primary reasons people never start the blog they want to.
 Actually, I have no facts to back that up.
 It’s just the way I’ve felt for a […]